lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 ### 1. Using an Internet Explorer browser, navigate to mtl.how/data.

-- This will take you to the VA’s corporate data warehouse site, the Business Intelligence Service Line (or BISL), where you will log in with your VA email and PIV passcode.
+a.
+This will take you to the VA’s corporate data warehouse site, the Business Intelligence Service Line (or BISL), where you will log in with your VA email and PIV passcode.
 This site contains Protected Health Information (PHI), so as a provider you will be granted access according to the permissions that are set up on your PIV.

-- We recommend using Explorer as your browser for this resource is because it's on a SharePoint platform.
+b.
+We recommend using Explorer as your browser for this resource is because it's on a SharePoint platform.
 Microsoft products "play best" with each other and we'll being opening the _Modeling to Learn_ data user interface (UI) in Excel from here today.

-- We'll show you how files you pull from here will be saved back to the secure site, so that you can protect patient PHI just as you do in all your work.
+c.
+We'll show you how files you pull from here will be saved back to the secure site, so that you can protect patient PHI just as you do in all your work.

-- On the landing page, select your VISN **______________**.
+d.
+On the landing page, select your VISN **______________**.
 On the next page, select your team's facility **______________**.
     + A web version of Excel will open on your screen, showing your facility's data in charts.

 ### 2. This splashpage is designed to show trends relevant to your team vision of **__________________________** for the last two years.
 Let's explore the information available in the BISL Sharepoint splash page:

-- There are two sets of scroll bars on the right.
+a.
+There are two sets of scroll bars on the right.
 The outer one allows the user to scroll up and down the page, where the inner scroll bar scrolls through the graphs on the page.

 #### There are three types View options in the upper right menu. __________________ [Team Lead's name] Will you please click through them, so we can see what each displays?